a-bentofreire/beamtoix/docs/pages/main/faq.md

 If the animations substantially change the first frame, it will show a ghost first frame while rending on the client, on the server this frame won't be rendered.
-To make authoring easier, abeamer doesn't hides the story before it's rendered.
+To make authoring easier, beamtoix doesn't hides the story before it's rendered.
 When the story authoring is finished, hide the story on the css properties, this will prevent the ghost first frame.

 ---------------------
 ## Rendering

-### Why I do I need puppeteer to render, if ABeamer has a server?
+### Why I do I need puppeteer to render, if BeamToIX has a server?

-ABeamer has included a render server agent which communicates between the ABeamer web browser library and puppeteer and which in turns communicates with Chrome.
+BeamToIX has included a render server agent which communicates between the BeamToIX web browser library and puppeteer and which in turns communicates with Chrome.

 ### It doesn't render from my url?